 • If 20 million homes installed timed thermostats, then energy savings would be $3.6 billion/year.
 It would also save 41 billion pounds of CO2 (the equivalent of 3.4 million cars).

 What if everyone turned down their water heater temperature by 10 degrees?

 • Every 10 degree reduction results in a 3 to 5 percent reduction in CO2 emissions.

 • If 20 million homes reduced their hot water heaters by 10 degrees, resulting energy savings would be $1.18 billion/yr. nationwide and 14.6 billion pounds of CO2 would be saved, the equivalent of 1.2 million cars emissions.

 What if everyone installed low flow water fixtures?

 • You would save 55 gallons of water for every 10-minute shower you took.

-• By switching from an eight gallon per minute (gpm) flow to a 2.5 gpm flow, you can save approx $320 per year on water and electricity.
+• By switching from an eight gallon per minute (gpm) flow to a 2.5 gpm flow, energy savings + reduction in water usage would be equivalent to $320/year.

 • If 20 million people switched to low-flow shower heads, we’d save 401 billion gallons of water each year.

-This information is taken from wellhome.com.
-For additional information on energy savings, click here.
+This information was gathered from Energy.gov.
+For additional information on energy savings click here.